 The Hyper Block Index field specifies the index of the hyper block in which the next assigned ranging block is located.

-The Ranging Block Index field specifies the index of the next assigned ranging block within the hyper block (zero indicates the first ranging block).
+The Relative Block Index field specifies the relative block index of the next assigned ranging block within the hyper block (zero indicates the first ranging block).

 The Hopping Mode field specifies the hop mode for the next assigned ranging block, where zero means no hopping and one means hopping.